Portainer, Rancher, OpenShift

 How does Portainer compare to Rancher?
 How about to OpenShift?

 This is a question we get asked almost daily by people looking for a Kubernetes management platform.
-For a long time, the answer was "well, we are not really sure, as we don't use those tools day in, day out".
 So we've done the research and created a comparison table for Portainer vs Rancher vs OpenShift.

-We've spent considerable time deploying and understanding Rancher and OpenShift to discover their strengths, weaknesses (or functionality they don't attempt to provide), and seeing how we compare.
+We've spent considerable time deploying and understanding Rancher and OpenShift to discover their strengths, weaknesses (or functionality they don't attempt to provide), and seeing how Portainer compares.
 We took a non-biased view of this assessment, as being biased doesn't help us to learn (and we hope you appreciate the transparency).

 1. Build Environments